 A friend messaged me on Facebook this week asking how I was doing with my new job.
-It suddenly dawned on me; I have not given an update on my new career or my cochlear implant.
-This post may be a bit long, but worth the while if you want to catch up on my life events.
+It suddenly dawned on me I had not given an update on my new career or my cochlear implant.
+This post may be a bit long, but it is worthwhile if you want to catch up on my life events.

 Past the Job Trial!

-- I work with a handful of wonderful technicians!
-They are helpful, cooperative, supportive, and totally have your back!
-Honestly, I cannot be more grateful to work with such a supportive team.
+- I work with a handful of excellent technicians!
+They are helpful, cooperative, supportive, and have your back!
+Honestly, I could not be more grateful to work with such a supportive team.

-- The pay off working, sweating, and pushing through the rough spot was worth it.
-It has enabled me to feel out my new role and allow clients to see what I am made of.
+- The pay of working, sweating, and pushing through the rough spot was worth it.
+It has enabled me to feel out of my new role and allow clients to see what I am made of.

 - I work with great people.
-There are only a few grumps I do not care for, but overall most people I work with are wonderful, supportive, and great to be around.
+There are only a few grumps I do not care for, but overall, most people I work with are lovely, supportive, and great to be around.

 - Every day is different!
 I never know what will happen that day, and I love it.
-It is not repetitive like web development and working for MSUB, it is challenging, and you learn new things every day.
+It is not repetitive like web development and working for MSUB; it is challenging, and you learn new things daily.

 I have been blessed to become friends with some great technicians.
-Great sense of humor, awesome support, and always look forward to chatting up with my co-workers.
+Great sense of humor, fantastic support, and I always look forward to chatting up with my co-workers.
 When I compare the difference between my time at MSUB and the district, I must say the district is the best place to work.
-It can be stressful, but they are understanding and encourage their workers to keep trying.
+It can be stressful, but they understand and encourage their workers to keep trying.

 Here are some differences I have experienced.